zoff-kollektiv/zoff-website/src/pages/about.md

       \

-      **We work at** the intersection between design, art and politics.
+      **We work at** the intersection of design, art and politics.

       \

       \

-      **We stand up for** a plural society, for the democratization of democracy and for an emancipatory policy.
+      **We stand up for** for a diverse and open society, the democratization of democracy, and emancipatory politics.

       \

       \

-      **We believe in** a visual communication that breaks down stereotypes, and drives the deconstruction of images.
-A communication that offers a change of perspective and aims to shift the balance of power.
-A communication that rather stimulates thoughts more than convince.
-A communication that enables empowerment and practical political effectiveness.
+      **We believe in** visual communication that breaks with stereotypes and drives the deconstruction of images.
+A form of communication that offers a change of perspective and aims to change power relations.
+Communication that seeks to stimulate thoughts rather than merely convince.
+Communication that empowers and allows for practical political effects.

       \

       \

-      **We advocate** a communication that asks who is speaking.
-A communication that is aware of social determinisms and visual coding.
-A communication that designs inclusive spaces for social interaction rather than striving for an exclusive aestheticization of discourses.
+      **We advocate** for a form of communication that asks who speaks.
+Communication that is conscious of social determinism and visual coding.
+Communication that creates inclusive spaces of social interaction instead of exclusive and aestheticized discourses.

       \

       \

-      **We elaborate** communication strategies, concepts, manage and produce campaigns, visual systems and digital tools for political, social, cultural and educational projects.
+      **We create** communication strategies and concepts, we manage and produce campaigns, and we develop visual systems and digital tools for political, social, cultural and educational projects.

       \

       \

-      **We develop** participative processes that offer space for alternative narratives.
-Our work is process oriented, and we emphasize on a continuous exchange within the work process.
-Collaboration is a core element of our work.
+      **We develop** participatory processes that offer space for alternative narratives.
+Our work is process oriented, and we value continuous exchanges.
+Collaboration is the core element of our work.

       \